 Volunteering in Ghana with Projects Abroad

-- Placement location: Accra, Akuapem Hills, Cape Coast, Kumasi and Koforidua
+- Placement location: Accra, Akuapem Hills and Cape Coast

 - Accommodation: Host families